This keto maple pecan cheesecake is perfect for fall since since it's smooth and creamy with sweet maple undertones and a crunchy pecan crust.

 Instructions

-- Make the filling: Increase oven temperature to 350 degrees.
-With an electric mixer, beat cream cheese (be sure it's at room temperature), sweetener, vanilla, and pinch of salt (optional) on low seed until smooth and creamy.
+- Make the filling: Increase oven temperature to 350 degrees F. With an electric mixer, beat cream cheese (be sure it's at room temperature), sweetener, vanilla, and pinch of salt (optional) on low speed until smooth and creamy.
 Add eggs and yolk one at a time, beating after each addition.
 Scrape down bowl sides with spatula, then beat in heavy cream and syrup on low speed until combined.
 Pour mixture in springform pan.
 Place springform pan in larger pan or baking dish and fill with about an inch of hot water (be careful not to splash water onto cheesecake).

 - Bake, chill and serve: Bake until outer ring of cheesecake is fairly firm and the center still jiggles, roughly 50 to 60 minutes.
 When done, turn off oven and crack door open a couple of inches.
 Let cheesecake cool in the oven for 30 minutes to an hour.
-Chill in refrigerator for 4 hours or more.
+Remove from oven and let it come to room temperature before chilling in refrigerator for 4 hours or more.

 Leave a Comment